ZeeJJ123/AppStore/README.md

 # Store+: A Cloud and React based App Purchase Platform with Go

+## Overview

-AppStore is a cutting-edge platform for creating, browsing, and searching software.
-It harnesses the power of Go, React, and various cloud technologies to provide a seamless app purchasing experience.
+Store+ is a cutting-edge platform designed for users to create, browse, and search for software.
+Integrating with Stripe's REST API for checkout, it provides an optimized app purchasing experience, powered by Go, React, and Google Cloud technologies.

-## Key Features & Achievements
+## Features

-- **Software Browsing & Purchase**:
-  Seamlessly create, browse, and search for software solutions.
+- **Software Browsing & Purchase**: Create, browse, and search for software solutions with ease.

-- **Stripe Integration**:
-  Incorporates Stripe's REST API for efficient and secure checkout processes.
+- **Stripe Integration**: Seamless integration with Stripe's REST API ensures efficient and secure checkout processes.

-- **Go Backend**:
-  Leveraging the power of Golang to deliver a robust web service that handles requests swiftly and returns responses in real-time.
+- **Backend with Go**: Utilizing Golang to handle web requests swiftly and provide real-time responses.

-- **Elasticsearch**:
-  Enhanced search capabilities, providing users with fast and relevant search results.
+- **Elasticsearch Integration**: Offers advanced search capabilities, ensuring users receive fast and relevant results.

-- **Google Cloud Deployment**:
-  The application is hosted on Google Cloud, using both App Engine and Compute Engine for optimized, scalable deployment.
+- **Google Cloud Deployment**: Optimized hosting on Google Cloud using both App Engine and Compute Engine.

+## Technology Stack

+- **Backend**: Go
+- **Database**: Elasticsearch
+- **Frontend**: React, Javascript
+- **Deployment**: Google App Engine, Google Compute Engine